 Instead of reading references and hoping for the best, travelers can choose to stay with friends or friends of friends.

 How to Get Started on Friendsitting

-- Getting started on Friendsitting is easy, as long you have a Facebook profile to sign up with.
+- Getting started on Friendsitting is easy, as long as you have a Facebook profile to sign up with.
 The platform works by searching through your Facebook friends list, and mutual friends, to find potential hosts.